koblas/ibankit-js/README.md

   .build()
   .toString();

-// How to create Iban object from String const iban = new IBAN("DE89370400440532013000");
+// How to create IBAN object from String const iban = new IBAN("DE89370400440532013000");

 // The library ignores spaces in IBANs, this is valid